Sevcorp/bank/README.md

 # bank
 bank assignment
-this is a simple bank program that helps the user carry outday to day bank activities
+this is a simple bank program that helps the user carry out a few day to day bank activities